darkavenger75/mk312lite/README.md

 ## Case

-Front panel still in design.
-Will go directly on top of the PCB, the battery pack below.
+The front panel goes directly on top of the PCB.
+Use washers on the pots to level the front panel as required.
 Bottom closed with plain aluminum panel.
 You will also require some simple 3D printed (or milled) plastic profiles to hold everything together.
 Details coming!